sambatriste/netty-wiki-translation/New-and-noteworthy.md

 | [all](https://github.com/netty/netty/tree/master/all) | generates an all-in-one JAR |
 | [tarball](https://github.com/netty/netty/tree/master/tarball) | generates a tarball distribution |

-All Netty jars (except of the netty-all) are now OSGI bundles and can be used in your favorite OSGI-Container.
+All Netty jars (except for the netty-all jar) are now OSGi bundles and can be used in your favorite OSGi-Container.

 ## General API changes

-* Most operations in Netty now supports method chaining for brevity.
+* Most operations in Netty now support method chaining for brevity.
 * Non-configuration getters have no `get/is` prefix anymore (e.g. `Channel.getRemoteAddress()` → `Channel.remoteAddress()`)

 ## Buffer API changes